Melanie Lynskey: 2021–present: Yellowjackets and awards success

 Lynskey agreed to star as a layabout stoner in Lady of the Manor (2021), the directorial debut of Justin Long, because "the thought of being in sweatpants [and] acting like I was high for a whole movie was so freeing".
 Her performance was well received, with The Hollywood Reporter commenting that she "brings the same airtight commitment to hot mess Hannah that she does to all her varied roles", while Screen Rant felt she "unabashedly embraces physical humor [and] really commits to the gags".
 Adam McKay's satirical tackling of the climate crisis, Don't Look Up, was Lynskey's second film project that year: her portrayal of June Mindy, Leonardo DiCaprio's put-upon wife, was described as "terrific" by The Hollywood Reporter, while IndieWire called her "low-key brilliant" and felt she brought a "clear-headed" presence to the narrative.
 She said that working on Up and bonding with DiCaprio had been "beautiful".

 On Showtime's Yellowjackets, Lynskey plays Shauna Sadecki, a suburban housewife carrying grim secrets about a plane crash that occurred twenty-five years ago.
 The series premiered in November 2021, with Rolling Stone feeling that Lynskey was the "standout" among its ensemble cast: "She's always great, but [this] feels like the kind of dark, messy, and charismatic part she's been waiting her whole career to play."
 In a similar review, The Guardian agreed that "Lynskey does by far the most emotional heavy lifting of the series".
 She admitted it was Shauna's "internalized rage" that attracted her to the role, as well as "a real dark streak [that I] loved and was also terrified of".
 For her work on Yellowjackets, Lynskey won Best Actress in a Drama Series at the 27th Critics' Choice Awards, where her acceptance speech drew attention for paying tribute to her daughter's nanny.
-Her subsequent accolades for playing Shauna include two nominations for the Primetime Emmy Award for Outstanding Lead Actress, in 2022 and 2023, respectively.
+Her subsequent accolades for playing Shauna include two nominations for the Primetime Emmy Award for Outstanding Lead Actress, in 2022 and 2023.

 In the true crime miniseries Candy, Lynskey co-starred as Betty Gore, a Texan schoolteacher battling postpartum depression who is murdered by her husband's lover, Candy Montgomery (played by Jessica Biel).
 Airing on Hulu in May 2022, the show's acting was widely praised: Entertainment Weekly felt that Lynskey "captures the sadness and seething resentment of a woman stifled by the confines of stay-at-home motherhood", while RogerEbert.coms Brian Tallerico said, "She does so much with just a sigh or defeated body language".
 Writing for the Chicago Sun-Times, Richard Roeper believed the real Gore was "clearly depressed and in need of help" and that "through Lynskey's performance, we find that tragic and heartbreaking".
 Lynskey spoke of the intense emotion involved in recreating her character's death, saying that she and co-star Biel took great care to perfect the sequence's staging and choreography.
 She went on to receive Critics' Choice and Satellite Award nominations for her portrayal of Gore.